tiprankstipranks

 Employment / Personnel - Risk 1

-Our success depends to a significant extent on our ability to attract and retain highly qualified and diverse employees in leadership positions, and in strategic or core competencies, including engineering, innovation, digital technologies, commercial excellence, service, and project management, as well as general production-related talent.
-The market for highly skilled talent, leaders and labor in our industry remains highly competitive.
-As a result, our success in attracting and retaining employees, particularly in the areas of services, digital technologies, innovation and data science, has depended, and will continue to depend, on our ability to offer attractive career growth opportunities, work arrangements, compensation, and benefits, and also policies and ways of working that support employee well-being.
-In addition, we continue to evolve our culture, where colleagues are inspired to innovate, empowered to lead and accountable to deliver, and includes advancing diversity, equity and inclusion.
-These aspects of our culture have been and will remain critical to attracting and retaining talent needed to execute our strategy, while also driving innovation, remaining competitive and creating long-term value.
-We also need to continue to develop qualified talent to support business growth and robust succession plans, both of which are critical to our long-term success.
-A failure to attract or retain highly engaged and skilled talent and labor could adversely affect our ability to meet and exceed the needs of our customers, operate and grow our business and execute our strategy.
+Our success depends to a significant extent on our ability to attract, retain and develop highly qualified employees in leadership positions, and in strategic or core areas, such as engineering, innovation, systems modernization, digital technologies, commercial excellence, service, project management, and production.
+The market for highly skilled talent, leaders and labor with diverse backgrounds, experiences and perspectives remains highly competitive in our industry.
+Success in attracting and retaining employees, particularly in the areas of services, digital technologies, including AI, innovation, and data science, depends in part on our ability to offer attractive career growth opportunities, work arrangements, compensation and benefits, and policies and ways of working that support employee well-being.
+We continue to evolve our culture, where colleagues are inspired to innovate, empowered to lead and accountable to deliver.
+This high-impact culture is critical to attracting and retaining the talent needed to execute our strategy, drive innovation, remain competitive and create long-term value.
+We must continue developing qualified talent to support growth and succession planning, which are critical to our long-term success.
+Failure to attract or retain highly engaged and skilled talent and labor could adversely affect our ability to meet and exceed the customer needs, grow our business and execute our strategy.

 Supply Chain - Risk 1

-Lack of or delay in availability of products, parts, raw materials and energy from our supply chain or the inability of suppliers to meet delivery and other requirements, could adversely affect our business.
+Lack of or delays in availability of products, parts, raw materials, transportation, or energy from our supply chain, or supplier failures to meet requirements, could adversely affect our business.

 Supply Chain - Risk 2